Home Theatre Installation in Richmond Hill

 SetupTeam serves communities across the Greater Toronto Area.

-Same-day and next-day estimates when availability allows.
-One team, complete scope, lifetime labour warranty on mounting.
+Estimates usually come back same or next day when the calendar allows.
+One crew from design through calibration, with a lifetime labour warranty on mounting.
 Read our verified Google reviews from homeowners across the GTA.